 Enhanced Brand and Increase Competitive Advantage

-The Natural Marketing Institute (NMI) has found in their consumer research that knowing a company is mindful of its impact on the environment and society makes consumers 58% more likely to buy their products or services.
-A subculture called “Cultural Creatives” has been emerging for the past 40 years and is now in the mainstream leading this sustainable revolution.
-This demographic according to the NMI is roughly estimated at 68 million adult Americans who make purchasing decisions based on their personal, social and environmental values.
-They find consumers are willing to spend up to 20% more on environmental sound products and services.
-According to the BBMG Conscious Consumer Report, nearly nine in ten Americans say the words “conscious consumer” describe them well and are more likely to buy from companies that manufacture energy efficient products (90%), promote health and safety benefits (88%), support fair labor and trade practices (87%) and commit to environmentally-friendly practices (87%), if products are of equal quality and price.
+The Natural Marketing Institute (NMI) has found in their consumer research that knowing a company is mindful of its impact on the environment and society makes consumers more likely to buy their products or services.
+"Consumers are more interested in aligning their personal values with the brands they buy.
+If consumers are aware that companies are mindful of their impact on society and the environment, it positively impacts their repeat purchasing behavior."
+This demographic according to Cone Communications is roughly estimated at 86% of U.S. consumers who make purchasing decisions based on their personal, social and environmental values.
+According to the BBMG Conscious Consumer Report, nearly nine in ten Americans say the words "conscious consumer" describe them well and are more likely to buy from companies that manufacture energy efficient products (90%), promote health and safety benefits (88%), support fair labor and trade practices (87%) and commit to environmentally-friendly practices (87%), if products are of equal quality and price.

 Increase Productivity and Reduced Costs